reactjs/react.dev/content/blog/2017-12-15-improving-the-repository-infrastructure.md

 We can write a function that contains a [development-only branch](https://github.com/facebook/react/blob/d906de7f602df810c38aa622c83023228b047db6/packages/react-dom/npm/index.js#L11-L20) with an arbitrary string literal.
 Then, if `process.env.NODE_ENV` is set to `"production"`, we can [call `toString()` on that function](https://github.com/facebook/react-devtools/blob/b370497ba6e873c63479408f11d784095523a630/backend/installGlobalHook.js#L143) and verify that the string literal in the development-only has been stripped out.
 If it is still there, the dead code elimination didn't work, and we need to warn the developer.
 Since developers might not notice the React DevTools warnings on a production website, we also [throw an error inside `setTimeout`](https://github.com/facebook/react-devtools/blob/b370497ba6e873c63479408f11d784095523a630/backend/installGlobalHook.js#L153-L160) from React DevTools in the hope that it will be picked up by the error analytics.

 We recognize this approach is somewhat fragile.
 The `toString()` method is not reliable and may change its behavior in future browser versions.
 This is why we put that logic into React DevTools itself rather than into React.
 This allows us to remove it later if it becomes problematic.
 We also warn only if we *found* the special string literal rather than if we *didn't* find it.
-This way, if the `toString()` output becomes opaque, or is overriden, the warning just won't fire.
+This way, if the `toString()` output becomes opaque, or is overridden, the warning just won't fire.

 ## Catching Mistakes Early